2020 High Performance Swim Camp Series

 FEBRUARY 15: STARTS & UNDERWATERS

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Glenn and Keri will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Keri will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!